-The UP Summit XC2 is an agile glider and reacts immediately to pilot input.
+The UP Trango XC2 is an agile glider and reacts immediately to pilot input.

-Brake input and amount of weight shift induced will define the radius and bank angle on the UP Summit XC2, and will allow it to be controlled with ease.
-Using weight shift in combination with brake input will result in flat turns with minimum height loss and is in fact always the most efficient control method.
+Brake input and amount of weight shift induced will define the radius and bank angle on the UP Trango XC2, and will allow it to be controlled with ease.
+Using weight shift in combination with brake input will result in flat turns with minimum loss of altitude and is in fact always the most efficient control method.
 The radius of the turn is then controlled with the brake line whereas the bank is controlled through weight shift.

-If needed the UP Summit XC2 will turn very tight.
+If needed, the UP Trango XC2 will turn very tight.
 To do this, apply some brake input on both sides, then release the outside brake whilst applying further brake on the inside - this will reduce turning radius to a minimum.

-When brake input is increased beyond approximately 50% on one side, the UP Summit XC2 begins a fast and steep turn, which can be made into a steep spiral (refer to chapter heading "steep spiral").
+When brake input is increased beyond approximately 50% on one side, the UP Trango XC2 begins a fast and steep turn, which can be made into a steep spiral (refer to chapter heading "steep spiral").